 - La Madeleine

 The capital of the Perigord Noir (Dordogne valley) carries legimately the nickname “the Medieval Jewel”.
 There is a wonderful ensemble of narrow streets with restored Gothic and Renaissance buildings.
 A variety of street artists turn every walk through this city into an unforgettable experience.
 In Sarlat you can also visit: ‘la Maison de La Boëtie’ (15th century) and the cathedral built in the 16th-17th century (built on the remains of an old Latin church) .
 The Saturday market is the biggest and most visited in the area and gorgeous boutique shops and eateries makes this town a busy hub of the Dordogne Valley.

 Beynac (14 kms from Le Chevrefeuille)

 This delightful village on the bank of the Dordogne is built against a steep cliff and dominated by the famous castle from the 13th-14th century.
 The castle offers one of the most amazing views of the Dordogne valley.
 Several houses were built during the 15th to 17th centuries.
-Also visit the archeological park and the museum of primal-history.
-Paul Eluard came to this marvelous town to spend his last days.

 Domme (24 kms from Le Chevrefeuille)

 This settlement was founded in the 13th century on top of a lime plateau.
 Domme carries the nickname “Acropolis of the Perigord”.
-There is an asmazing panoramic view on the Dordogne-valley and the river.
+There is an amazing panoramic view on the Dordogne-valley and the river.
 Don’t miss the opportunity for a romantic walk along the steep cliff and on top of the town rampart.
 The public garden, the city hall built in the 17th century, several remarkable edifices from the 13th to the 17th centuries, the fascinating caves and the museum of ‘Art and Traditions’ make Domme one of the ‘must see’s’ of the Dordogne.